 1. Polar bear fur isn’t really white

-A polar bear’s fur is actually transparent, and the skin under all that fluff is as black as their noses.
+One of the lesser-known polar bear facts is that its fur is actually transparent, and the skin under all that fluff is as black as their noses.
 So why do they appear white?

 The answer lies in the two layers of polar bear fur: The inner layer is short and thick, the outer layer has longer strands of up to 15 cm (six inches).
 These longer strands are like needles that are hollow in the middle.